albertoprieto/satpdf-Js-API/README.md

 The result will be displayed, and the generated PDF will be available for download.

+Use the main if the purpose is to process all XML files in a directory

 ## Configuration
 Replace the following placeholder values in the script with your actual API URL and secret key: